ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

     You should see the output similar to the following.

     ```
-    package name is derived as 'restful-service'.
+    package name is derived as 'restful_service'.
 Edit the Ballerina.toml to change it.

-    Created new package 'restful-service' at /Users/restful-service.
+    Created new package 'restful_service' at /Users/restful-service.
     ```

     This creates a directory named `restful-service` with sample Ballerina code, as shown below.